TheXTech/TheXTech/README.md

 ## How to build it?
-You can read a guide how to build this project from a source code which you can find here: https://github.com/Wohlstand/TheXTech/wiki/Building-the-game
+You can read a guide how to build this project from source here: https://github.com/Wohlstand/TheXTech/wiki/Building-the-game

-To build it, you need to have next things:
+To build it, you need to have the following things:
 - CMake
-- Ninja optionally (to speeds-up the build process)
+- Ninja optionally (to speed-up the build process)
-- Compatible C/C++ compiler (GCC, Clang, MinGW, MSVC haven't tested yet)
+- Compatible C/C++ compiler (GCC, Clang, MinGW, MSVC hasn't been tested yet)
 - Git (required to pull submodules and clone source of dependent libraries to build them in place)
 - Mercurial (required to clone an official SDL2 repository to build it in place here)
 - Optionally: system-wide installed dependencies: SDL2, libFreeImageLite (a modded implementation of the FreeImage), MixerX sound library, AudioCodecs collection of libraries.
 Having them be installed in a system gives a major build speed up.
 However, it's possible to build all these dependencies in place here with a cost of extra build time being added.